luczsoma/HungarianDiceware/README.md

 - a large symbol set,
 - using many of those symbols in the password.

 Diceware operates with a large symbol set: its symbols are the 7,776 words on a Diceware word list.
 In contrast, a case-sensitive Latin alphanumeric password uses a symbol set that only has 62 elements (26 lower- and 26 uppercase letters, and 10 numbers).
-With its large symbol set, Diceware can produce high-entropy passwords while using less symbols (words) in them.
+With its large symbol set, Diceware can produce high-entropy passwords using less symbols (words).

 The minimum letter count requirement follows from the fact that one does not want to lose any security by considering their Diceware passphrase as a string of independent characters present in a particular Diceware word list.
 That is, one does not want to be less secure if an attacker — in possession of the information that they use Diceware with a particular word list — decides to start brute-force cracking their passphrase not word by word, but character by character.
-This can be achieved by keeping the passphrase’s “letter-based” per-symbol entropy at least as high as its “word-based” per-symbol entropy.
+This can be achieved by keeping the passphrase’s “character-based” per-symbol entropy at least as high as its “word-based” per-symbol entropy.

 The “word-based” per-symbol entropy of a Diceware passphrase is H<sub>w</sub> ≈ 12.925 bits.
-This means that each word in the passphrase needs to contain at least ~12.925 bits of “letter-based” per-symbol entropy as well, in order not to weaken the overall security of the passphrase.
-Based on the probability distribution of the letters in the Version 2 list, the “letter-based” per-symbol entropy of a passphrase created with the Version 2 list is H<sub>l</sub> = TODO bits in the worst case (neither using spaces in the passphrase nor decorating it with mixed-case letters or non-alphabetic characters).
-If not using accented characters, the letters’ probability distribution changes, so the “letter-based” per-symbol entropy of a passphrase created this way drops to H<sub>l</sub> = TODO bits in the worst case, and longer passphrases may be required.
+This means that each word in the passphrase needs to contain at least ~12.925 bits of “character-based” per-symbol entropy as well, in order not to weaken the overall security of the passphrase.
+Based on the probability distribution of the letters in the Version 2 list, the “character-based” per-symbol entropy of a passphrase created with the Version 2 list is H<sub>c</sub> = TODO bits in the worst case (neither using word separators in the passphrase nor decorating it with mixed-case letters or non-alphabetic characters).
+If not using accented characters, the letters’ probability distribution changes, so the “character-based” per-symbol entropy of a passphrase created this way drops to H<sub>c</sub> = TODO bits in the worst case, and longer passphrases may be needed.

-With a Diceware passphrase containing W words, the passphrase’s minimum number of letters L, needed to achieve at least the same “letter-based” entropy as the “word-based” entropy H = W \* H<sub>w</sub> of the passphrase, is given by the formula L = ceil(W \* H<sub>w</sub> / H<sub>l</sub>), where ceil denotes the mathematical ceiling function, i.e., rounding up to the next largest whole number.
-Values of L for 5 <= W <= 20 with H<sub>l</sub> = TODO (using accented characters) and H<sub>l</sub> = TODO (not using accented characters) are summarized in the table in the How to use section.
+With a Diceware passphrase containing W words without separators, the passphrase’s minimum number of letters L, needed to achieve at least the same “character-based” entropy as the “word-based” entropy H = W \* H<sub>w</sub> of the passphrase, is given by the formula L = ceil(W \* H<sub>w</sub> / H<sub>c</sub>), where ceil denotes the mathematical ceiling function, i.e., rounding up to the next largest whole number.
+Values of L for 5 <= W <= 20 with H<sub>c</sub> = TODO (using accented characters) and H<sub>c</sub> = TODO (not using accented characters) are summarized in the table in the “How to use it?” section.

-It is to be noted that the security of a Diceware passphrase can easily be surpassed than demanded by the minimum letter count requirement: one should add additional “character-based” entropy to the passphrase by using mixed-case letters and non-alphabetic characters, and also by using spaces as word separators (even though the main goal of the latter is to prevent redundancy amongst words).
+Note that in practice, using word separator characters alone likely provides enough additional “character-based” entropy not to weaken the overall security of a passphrase otherwise not satisfying the minimum letter count requirement.
+Nevertheless, one can, and should add additional “character-based” entropy to their passphrase by using mixed-case letters and non-alphabetic characters, further increasing its security.

 ## Sources used: